-So what does freedom form an eating disorder look like?
-In my last post I talked about the freedom that I now have from Bulimia, but “freedom” is a bit vague.
-It can be frustrating when you are actively in recovery for people who have recovered to toss around words like “freedom.”
-When I was in recovery I always found myself wondering, How did you get there? and What exactly does that look like?
+So what does freedom from an eating disorder look like?
+In my last post I talked about the freedom that I now have from bulimia.
+But “freedom” is a bit vague.
+It can be frustrating When you are actively in recovery, it can be frustrating for people who have already recovered to toss around words like “freedom.”
+When I was in recovery I always found myself wondering, How did you get there? and What exactly does that freedom look like?

 Although I have no perfect formula for ‘how I got here,’ I do know that a big part of it was acknowledging the disorder as an addiction (I talk more about that here and here).
-But I know what freedom means for me right now.
+But I know now what freedom means for me.
 Every day, day after day for the past three years it has looked like this:

-I enjoy food like never before.
-I can enjoy it because it is no longer the enemy.
+I enjoy food like never before because it is no longer the enemy.
 I stopped fearing it would make me fat (because I accepted my body) and started to see it as a powerful and wonderful tool that could sustain and bring health to my body.

 Allowing myself freedom has certainly been the anecdote to obsession.
 But freedom does not mean “letting myself go” and it certainly does not feel “out of control.”
 In fact I feel now, after three years of sobriety that I have more self control than I ever had before when it comes how much I eat.
 Although I am not obsessed, I am still conscious.
 I try to eat balanced meals, with healthy, wholesome ingredients.
 My diet consists largely of quality proteins, healthy fats and is slightly lower in carbohydrates.
 (For a while I stuck strictly to the Paleo diet, but found that its restrictive nature was too reminiscent of past habits.
 I still follow many of the principles of the philosophy: eliminate all processed foods, eat lots of fresh fruits and veggies, protein and healthy fat.
 But I deviate from the diet when I include carbohydrates like brown rice, whole wheat pasta, oatmeal, bulgar and quinoa).